 Mobile banking is very popular in Belgium, with residents using apps for day-to-day banking, money transfers and even in-store payments.

-Digital banking has become a huge industry in recent years, as customers ditch bank branches for websites and smartphone apps.
-This progression is particularly significant for expats, as mobile banking can allow them to manage their money on the move or from the comfort of their own home.
+Digital banking has become a huge industry in recent years, as customers move away from traditional bank branches for websites and smartphone apps.
+ING Belgium explains how mobile banking in Belgium works and how expats can manage their money remotely.
+This guide includes sections on:

 With over 50 years of experience in advising expats on their finances, ING offers a range of banking, insurance and financial services to professionals moving to Belgium - from bank accounts to mortgages and advice on the Belgian pension system.